How the Shang-Chi Movie Compares to the Comic Books

 I am wondering if Shang-Chi and Xialing are going to have some surprise visits by some mystery siblings in future MCU stories.
 Mandarin supposedly lived for centuries and it would be odd if someone who walked the Earth for so long hadn't bore other children.
 Guess we shall see.

 Xialing was played by Meng'er Zhang, and I think she did a great job.
 Will be interesting to see how she heads The Ten Rings.

-The Ten Rings Organization Was Not in the Actual Comics
+The Ten Rings Organization Was Not in the Original Shang Chi Mythos

-Once again, the Ten Rings Organization is not an actual organization in the actual Marvel comic books by name.
-At least, not at the time of this writing or publication.
-I think they made that up for Iron Man 3.
+Once again, the Ten Rings Organization was not an actual organization in the actual Marvel comic books until after Iron Man 3.
+They only showed up in 2019 in the Ironheart comics, but the Ten Rings group in that comic series is very different than in the Shang-Chi film or mythos.
 As mentioned before, Fu Manchu's original organization was called the Si-Fan.
 The Si-Fan goes all the way back to Sax Rohmer's novels and was carried over to Marvel Comics when they acquired the rights to his characters.
 Later, the evil main organization of Fu Manchu went through some changes in the comics.

 Of the most recent incarnations, we have the Celestial Order of the Hai Dai or simply Hai Dai which debuted in 2010's Secret Avengers #6 comic written by Brian Michael Bendis.